lenis1995/AutomationTestYuxi/README.md

 # AutomationTestYuxi

 This is a repo created in order to work in the test automation challenge for Yuxi Global process.
+To run the tests execute the following command:

+`npm test`

 ---